Shelby county is in the Outer Bluegrass region of Kentucky. The elevation in the county ranges from 550 to 1188 feet above sea level.

 The equine population was 6,500 in the 2012 Kentucky Equine Survey.

-Shelby county is in the KIPDA Area Development District.
+Shelby county is in the Louisville/Jefferson County metro statistical area and the KIPDA Area Development District.

 Shelby county was named for Isaac Shelby, first governor of Kentucky.